Want a free ride home on New Year’s? Here are some options in Hampton Roads

 Through a partnership with Black and White Cabs, rides from the bar to your home are free, you just have to call Black and White Cabs and mention Kalfus & Nachman.
 Black and White Cabs doesn’t do pickups in Portsmouth, but will drive you home to Portsmouth.

-Kalfus and Nachman will also reimburse you up to $35 for Uber and Lyft rides.
+Kalfus & Nachman will also reimburse you up to $35 for Uber and Lyft rides.
 You just have to fill out a reimbursement form.

+“There is no need for drunk drivers to needlessly kill and injure people throughout Hampton Roads,” said attorney Paul Hernandez.
+“We do it to protect lives.”

+If you are in Portsmouth, the sheriff’s office is offering a safe ride home for free between the hours of 10 p.m. and 2 a.m.
+Call 757-393-5030 and a deputy will be dispatched to your location.
+Rides will be provided to a location in Portsmouth, or a home or hotel within a 10-mile radius of the city.

 For more info, click here.